 Selecting appropriate reading material for students is hard.
 For decades, teachers have known that quality Instruction requires a careful matching of reading materials to students.
-The goal of selecting materials that are neither too difficult nor too easy for students is a task which needs constant attention and adjustments on the part of the teacher.
+The goal of selecting materials that is neither too difficult nor too easy for students is a task which needs constant attention and adjustments on the part of the teacher.
 To ensure that students learn to read increasingly complex texts, teachers have to understand not only what makes a text hard but also fun and engaging.
 The introduction of the ELA State Standards has placed a spotlight on text complexity and the art of close reading.

 This course focuses on the quantitative and qualitative factors of identifying texts that are neither too difficult nor too easy for students but rather, helps them stretch and grow as readers.
 We also examine how close reading of complex texts scaffolds student understanding of what they are reading at deeper levels and allows them to develop the skills necessary to read informational text like a detective.

 This interactive course is designed for job-embedded learning and practical classroom application using our virtual lesson study process.
 This virtual lesson study environment will help facilitate the process for teachers to better incorporate the instructional practices outlined within the English Language Arts Standards.

 This course is offered for educators in the following locations: